 Like DDOG, DT peaked with growth stocks in November and subsequently traded down by as much as 60% in May.
 Shares quickly rebounded off the May lows and entered a trading range that it’s resided in since June.

 Here’s what the chart looks like.

 Which Cloud Computing Stock is the Better Buy?

 Like many stocks that get lumped into the same group, Datadog and Dynatrace are similar, but different.
 In their specialized monitoring market they’re each stronger in different areas.
 Datadog has a market cap that’s triple that of Dynatrace and is growing much faster.
 But its revenue base is slightly smaller and is not as profitable.

 Expectations for both cloud computing stocks are very high, though both already are well off all-time highs.
 You can view the recent pullbacks in both stocks as buying opportunities, though you might want to wait for DT to break out of its range before getting in.

 Regardless of entry point, both stocks represent ways to play future demand for automating and monitoring cloud-based computing environments.

 For investors that want exposure to this market I wouldn’t advocate buying one over the other at this stage.
 Just like there’s no reason to argue for owning Microsoft (MSFT) over Amazon (AMZN), or Visa (V) over Mastercard (MC), or so many other great companies that play in the same sandbox, both Datadog and Dynatrace are attractive to me.

 It’s not out of the realm of possibilities to see a tie-up of these two companies in the future, or see one (or both) be acquired by other large tech firms looking to boost their infrastructure monitoring offerings.

-Long-term growth investors could do a lot worse than starting to accumulate a position in both DDOG and DT on pullbacks.
+Long-term growth investors could do a lot worse than starting to accumulate a position in both DDOG and DT on their current pullbacks.